Combine Boulder Opal with QuEra’s Aquila QPU to enhance analog and digital quantum computing performance

 Research teams, hardware-platform experimentalists, user-interface developers and technology companies have at times produced different idioms, like isolated islands of expertise inventing their own languages.

-But the age of isolation in quantum tech is finally ending.
-Soon we may all say “Shibboleth.”
+But the age of isolation in quantum technology is finally ending.
+Soon we may all say "Shibboleth."

 Q-CTRL is pleased to have contributed to an IBM Research-led paper that seeks to standardize the application programming interface for quantum computing.